Give2Peer/g2p-client-android/README.md

 ------

 - The community, without you there'd be nothing.
 You know who you are.
-- My roommate, for feeding me when I forget, and putting up with my code-related ramblings.
+- Ilane, for feeding us and putting up with our code-related ramblings.
-- His brother, for picking the name _give2peer_, and his general enthusiasm and advice.
+- Misha, for picking the name _give2peer_, and his general enthusiasm and advice.
 - Willou, for his mumbled advice.
 - The ioth, because they can read between the books.
-- My family, for their unwavering support.
+- Our families, for their unwavering support.